glf30/3d-routing/exercise/README.md

   * Email
   * Company catchphrase
 * Add a **Back** or **Home** button using either a link or programmatic navigation

 ---

-### 4. Posts by User Page (`/users/:id/posts`)

-* Display data related to the selected user (for example, posts created by that user)
-* Show a list of titles or summaries
-* Add a **Back to User Info** button
-* Include a link to this page from the **User Info Page**

-This page should feel like a continuation of the user detail view (detail → related detail), without requiring nested route layouts.

----